Catching Up With the Cast of 1970's "Family"

 Before Family, James Broderick was a character actor who appeared in more than fifty television projects.

-She graced the set of Family with her presence as Kate Lawrence, the ever-wise matriarch of the Lawrence family.
+She graced the set of Family, playing the character Kate Lawrence, the ever-wise matriarch of the Lawrence family.

-Since the final episode of the show in 1980, Sada Thompson kept herself busy with guest starring television roles in series’ like The Love Boat (‘90s revival version), and Law and Order.
+Since its final episode, in 1980, Sada Thompson kept herself busy with guest-starring roles in series like The Love Boat (‘90s revival version), and Law and Order.

 Sada Thompson recently passed away from lung cancer on May 4, 2011.